 Virginia Woolf’s maiden name was Stephen.
 Woolf’s earliest known Stephen ancestor was James Stephen who was a tenant farmer in Ardenbraught, Scotland but he also engaged in trade and was a suspected smuggler of contraband.

-James Stephen had a total of nine children, which included seven sons and two daughters, and was successful enough in his trade to give his sons a good education.
+James Stephen, tenant farmer in Adrenbraught, Scotland, had a total of nine children, which included seven sons and two daughters, and was successful enough in his trade to give his sons a good education.
 Stephen died sometime around 1750 at the age of 70.

 One of his seven sons traveled to the West Indies where he started a business buying sick slaves and nurturing them back to health so they were fit to be sold.

-Another one of the seven sons, James Stephen, trained as a lawyer and became a merchant.
+James Stephen trained as a lawyer and became a merchant.
 On one of his trips, Stephen became shipwrecked on the Dorset coast in England, according to a biography about Virginia Woolf written by her nephew Quentin Bell:

 “A man of Herculean stature, he saved himself and four companions by the aid of his own exertions and a keg of brandy.
 It was dark, a tempest was raging; but they scaled a seemingly impossible precipice where ‘a cat could hardly have been expected to get up’ and found themselves upon the Isle of Purbeck.
 Here James was the first succoured and then entertained by Mr Millner, the Collector of Customs; he managed matters so well that he was able to secure not only much of the cargo of the vessel, but also the heart of Miss Sibella Millner, whom he secretly married.”